Sparse grid quadrature on products of spheres: Optimization Problem

 Thus both $V_I$ and $q_I^*$ are obtained in terms of the down-set $\Down{I},$ effectively restricting the choice of the set $I$ to index sets which are also down-sets.
+(This construction is similar to the general sparse grid construction for functions on the $d$-dimensional torus, examined by Gerstner and Griebel \cite[Section 3.1]{GerG03}.)

-This leads us to defining the concept of an \emph{optimal} index set.
+This leads us to defining the concepts of an \emph{admissible} index set, and an \emph{optimal} index set.
+An admissible index set $I$ satisfies the \emph{admissibility condition} (similar to that of Gerstner and Griebel \cite[Section 3.1]{GerG03})

 An optimal index set is one which minimizes the error for a given cost, or minimizes the cost for a given error.
 Here, the cost is the number of quadrature points, which is the dimension of $V_I$.
+(This is a similar concept of optimality to that mentioned by Griebel and Knapek in the context of approximation spaces \cite[Section 5]{GriK00}.)